 The doctors could not explain.
 Indeed, what I witnessed during those days was that the doctors were often at a loss for answers or “prescriptions.”
 What I learned at that time was that a healer, whether a doctor, therapist or whatever, must act as a channel, or conduit of a healing entity or force.
-I don’t care whether you call it, God, Goddess, Christ, The Great Spirit, Qi, or whatever.
+I don’t care whether you call it, God, Goddess, Christ, The Great Spirit, Qi, The Dao, or whatever.
 Furthermore, in order to become such a channel, there are four essential qualities a healer must possess: trust, faith, love, and humility.

 Though different healers may channel this healing energy through different techniques, none of them can heal -- regardless of technique -- unless they use it with love and humility.
 Out of all of these qualities, love is probably the most troublesome because all healers have days when they are not open to love.
 There are no recipes or formulas for staying open that way.
 To love also doesn’t just mean loving others, it means loving one’s self too.

 Jasmine’s “healing” didn’t occur at an individual level, because we are all connected through a vast neurological network of relationships to an infinite number of people and creatures on the planet.
 The process of healing even one person has consequences for all of us.
-It did for me: though I didn’t fully realize it at the time, acting as a channel for this healing energy Jasmine’s situation had a healing purpose for me.
+It did for me: though I didn’t fully realize it at the time, acting as a channel for this healing energy, Jasmine’s situation had a healing purpose for me.

 And she took me hostage, Jasmine did.
-Her greatest fear was of dying alone in that cold, sterile hospital room.
-One day, after a particularly rough night (Jamsine’s other caregiver, her sister, and I had obtained special permission from the hospital administration), I was irritable and tired.
+Her greatest fear was of dying alone in that sterile hospital room.
+One day, after a particularly rough night (Jamsine’s main caregiver, her sister, and I had obtained special permission from the hospital administration), I was irritable and tired.
 My life had been consumed by Jasmine’s disease and I was feeling spent, confused, and angry -- all dangerous triggers.
 By then, Jasmine had lost her ability to speak and if we weren’t there doing it, she would not be cleaned in a prompt manner, so there I was cracking jokes about cleaning Jasmine’s ass and laughing about it.
 Sometimes I swore I saw a grin on Jasmine’s face during those times.

 Anyway, I was tired and I wanted to go home, shower, and to re-energize myself.
 I tried calling her sister, but she could not be reached, so I turned to Jasmine and told her I was leaving and would be back as soon as I could.
 I hated doing this because she would become agitated if I left the room, let alone tell her I was leaving.
 Jasmine’s was horrified of the idea of dying alone.